Here’s Why Exercise Slows the Aging Process

 Research shows that your biology responds to exercise and you may live longer and better because of it!

-THIS POST presents an aspect of exercise that’s both surprising and intoxicating to anyone but those well read on longevity issues.
+THIS POST presents an aspect of exercise that may be both surprising and intoxicating.

 Yes, you may have read all sorts of information about exercise being important for weight control, that it maintains the lean muscle mass that naturally starts to fade away sometime in your thirties, and that, in old age, it helps keep your bones strong so that a slip on the linoleum doesn’t shatter your hip.